wannier-developers/wannier90/docs/docs/user_guide/appendices/faq.md

 ### Is `wannier90` free?

+Yes!

+Versions 4.0.0 and later versions of `wannier90` are released under the terms of the GNU Lesser General Public Licence version 2.1 or later.

+Versions 3.1.0 and earlier versions of `wannier90` are released under the terms of the GNU General Public License version 2 or later.

-Yes! `wannier90` is available for use free-of-charge under the GNU General Public Licence.
-See the file `LICENSE` that comes with the `wannier90` distribution or the GNU hopepage at <http://www.gnu.org>.
+For details, see the file `LICENSE` that comes with the relevant `wannier90` distribution or find the relevant license at https://www.gnu.org/licenses/.

 ## Getting Help